American Acquisition Opportuni - GuruFocus.com

 Participants in the Solicitation

-AMAO and RMC and their respective directors and officers may be deemed to be participants in the solicitation of proxies from AMAO's stockholders in connection with the proposed business combination.
-Information about AMAO's directors and executive officers and their ownership of AMAO's securities is set forth in AMAO's filings with the SEC, including AMAO's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, which was filed with the SEC on March 25, 2022.
-To the extent that holdings of AMAO's securities have changed since the amounts printed in AMAO's Annual Report, such changes have been or will be reflected on Statements of Change in Ownership on Form 4 filed with the SEC.
-Additional information regarding the interests of those persons and Other persons who may be deemed participants in the proposed business combination may be obtained by reading the proxy statement/prospectus regarding the proposed business combination when it becomes available.
+The Company and RMC and their respective directors and executive officers may be deemed to be participants in the solicitation of proxies from the Company's stockholders in connection with the proposed transaction.
+A list of the names of the directors and executive officers of the Company and RMC and information regarding their interests in the proposed transaction will be contained in the proxy statement/prospectus when available.
 You may obtain free copies of these documents as described in the preceding paragraph.

-This news release does not constitute an offer to sell or a solicitation of an offer to sell any of the securities in the United States.
-The securities have not been and will not be registered under the United States Securities Act of 1933, as amended (the "U.S. Securities Act") or any state securities laws and may not be offered or sold within the United States or to U.S. Persons unless registered under the U.S. Securities Act and applicable state securities laws or an exemption from such registration is available.
+This communication does not constitute an offer to sell or the solicitation of an offer to buy any securities or a solicitation of any vote or approval, nor will there be any sale of any securities in any state or jurisdiction in which such offer, solicitation, or sale would be unlawful prior to registration or qualification under the securities laws of such other jurisdiction.

 Kirk P. Taylor, CPA